Thank you for visiting the home page of the Laboratory of Self-Assembled Biomaterials

 - Vemula PK, et al. "Enzyme catalysis: tool to make and break amygdalin hydrogelators from renewable resoureces: a delivery model for hydrophobic drugs".
 J. Am.
 Chem.
 Soc.2006, 128, 8932-8938.
 Link

-We are looking for an outstanding candidate with experience in lipid synthesis and gene transfection - see details here
+We are looking for an outstanding candidate with experience in cancer and immunology - see details here